ibm-client-engineering/solution-template-gatsby/README.md

     For more useful scripts, [click here](https://gatsby-theme-carbon.vercel.app/guides/npm-scripts).

-4. Make changes and begin documenting your solution.
+6. Make changes and begin documenting your solution.

-    Start by adding your solution name in you `gatsby-config.js` file at the root of your project.
-Replace all instances of [insert solution name] with your solution's name and it will update across the site.

     You can now go to the pages folder and fill out the .mdx files with the required documentaiton for your solution.
 [Click here](https://gatsby-theme-carbon.vercel.app/components/Accordion) to see the various components you can use in the .mdx files.